OpenSlides/openslides-backend/README.md

     $ make generate-models

 The original models.yml is now included in this repository at global/meta/.
 If you do not want to generate from the current backend, you can provide either a local path or an URL via the variable `MODELS_PATH`.
-This way, you can generate only partial changes if multiple changes to the models file were merged into the master:
+This way, you can generate only partial changes if multiple changes to the models file were merged into the main:

     $ MODEL_PATH="local path or GitHub link" make generate-models